 The boot has a thicker sole; this can make you feel uneven.
-Make sure you wear a supportive shoe or trainer on your uninjured foot.
-This will reduce stress on other joints.
+We would recommend choosing a supportive shoe or trainer with a firm sole for your uninjured foot.
+If you are struggling to wean out of your boot please contact us.